HWilliams64/bc-regular-py/01_basics/README.md

 # Variables, Types, and Logical Operations

+We will begin by learning how to store information in containers known as variables then we will discuss the different types of data that may be held in variables.
+We will build upon our knowledge by reviewing how to manipulate and display the variables we are working with.

+Next we will learn how to properly format our code and add logic to our code.
+We will examine syntax indentation.
+Then review compound logical expressions.
+Next, we will use if-statements, elif-statements, and else-statements to branch our code and produce variable output depending on the input.

+Finally we will learn about loops.
+The first loop we will learn about is the while-loops and how we can use them to execute code multiple times.
+Additionally, we will learn how to use the Read–evaluate–print loop structure to create basic user interfaces.
+The last loop will discuss are for-loops, we will talk about how we can use them to execute code multiple times.
+Additionally, we learn about various flow control operators and how to effectively loop through each character of a string.

 **No, you don't have to read or watch everything.
 Pick the medium(s) that fit your learning style.**